MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
 2. Clear the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.

-To let Teams users In your organization communicate with external Teams users whose accounts are not managed by an organization and receive requests to communicate with those external Teams users:
+To let Teams users in your organization communicate with external Teams users whose accounts are not managed by an organization and receive requests to communicate with those external Teams users:
 1. Turn on the **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** setting.
 2. Select the **External users with Teams accounts not managed by an organization can contact users in my organization** checkbox.